 Research and teaching interests

-Massimo Lollini wrote articles on Dante, Petrarch, Machiavelli, Tommaso Campanella, Giambattista Vico, Giacomo Leopardi, Antonio Gramsci, Italo Calvino, Primo Levi, Grazia Deledda, Vincenzo Consolo and Marcello Fois.
+Massimo Lollini wrote articles on Dante, Petrarca, Machiavelli, Tommaso Campanella, Giambattista Vico, Giacomo Leopardi, Antonio Gramsci, Grazia Deledda, Italo Calvino, Primo Levi, Pierpaolo Pasolini, Vittorio De Seta, Vincenzo Consolo and Marcello Fois.

 - In 1994 he published a book on Giambattista Vico (Le Muse, le Maschere e il Sublime.
 G.B.
 Vico e la Poesia nell'età della Ragione Spiegata, Naples: Guida).

 - In 2001 he published his second book entitled Il vuoto della forma.
 Scrittura, testimonianza e verità (Genua: Marietti).
 This book received the 2002 Premio Letterario Nazionale “Grazia Maria Deledda” in Italy and the 2002 American Association for Italian Studies Book Award in the USA.

 - In 2006 he co-edited two collections of essays, one with David Castillo, Reason and Its Others.
 Italy, Spain, and the New World (Nashville: Vanderbilt University Press); and the other with Norma Bouchard, Reading and Writing the Mediterranean: Essays by Vincenzo Consolo.
 (Toronto UP).

 - In 2007 he edited another collection of essays, L'autobiografia nell'epoca dell' impersonale (Bologna: Il Mulino, "Intersezioni").

 In 2008 Prof. Lollini edited a volume on Humanisms, Posthumanisms and Neohumanisms, "Annali d'Italianistica".